Save more with fun money saving challenges

-This challenge requires laser focus and commitment!
-You have one month to save up $1,000 for emergency savings.
+This one requires laser focus and commitment – you have one month to save up $1,000 for emergency savings.
 It’s not as hard as you might think!

 Read my post about how I cut $1000 in monthly expenses to give you a little inspiration!

 17. Spending Round-Up